DaveMBush/SmartNgRX/README.md

 - Checkout the project
 - Run `pnpm i`
+  - The first time you run `pnpm i`, it will take a while to complete.
+This is because, as part of the installation process, we also seed the database with enough data to demonstrate virtual arrays.
 - start the server with `pnpm run start:server`
 - start the client with `pnpm run start`
 - open a browser to `http://localhost:4200`